DReichLab/cTools/README.md

 This is an alpha release and some options surely need to be added.
 -->

-SGDP lite includes the full C team data and the following high quality ancient genomes:
+SGDP lite includes the full C team data and the following high quality ancient genomes (extended C-team):
 <!--I use a database I call the "extended C-team" which in addition to the full C team
 has high quality ancient genomes:
 -->